Human Attention During Localization of Memory Bugs in C Programs: Experimental Results

-Overall, we found around a fifth of the tasks were completed successfully in terms of finding the correct bug location and identifying the correct reason for the bug.
-About 21\% of the graded accuracy for ``where'' questions were 5, shown in Figure~\ref{fig:scores}(f), which corresponds to a finding of ``correct'' (Table~\ref{tab:where_rubric}).
-Also, only around 21\% of the graded accuracy for ``what'' questions were 5, shown in Figure~\ref{fig:scores}(c), which corresponds to a finding of ``correctly'' identifying the bug (Table~\ref{tab:what_rubric}).
-However, these numbers rise to around 34\% if we include answers clearly on the right track, only limited by time (i.e. accuracy scores of 4 or higher).
-These results show the difficulty of bug localization given low overall success, yet still point to the tractability of these bugs by people, considering that over half were at least on the right track despite only reading the bugs for a few minutes (57\% of ``where'' accuracy scores were 3 or higher).
-Still, a minority did not show evidence that the problem would have been solved even given much more time --- for only around 15\% of tasks was there complete failure to find the correct location (score of 0 or 1 for ``where'' accuracy) and 23\% for describing the problem (score of 0 or 1 for ``what'' accuracy), including total guesses or bug descriptions demonstrating key misunderstandings.
+Overall, we found around a fifth of the responses had completely correct reasoning and location reports.
+About 18\% of the graded accuracy for ``location'' questions were 5, shown in Figure~\ref{fig:scores}(f), which corresponds to a finding of ``correct'' (Table~\ref{tab:where_rubric}).
+Also, only around 16\% of the graded accuracy for ``cause'' questions were 5, shown in Figure~\ref{fig:scores}(c), which corresponds to a finding of ``correctly'' identifying the bug (Table~\ref{tab:what_rubric}).
+However, these numbers rise to around 38\% if we include answers clearly on the right track, only limited by time (i.e. accuracy scores of 4 or higher).
+These results show the difficulty of bug localization given low overall success, yet still point to the tractability of these bugs by people, considering that about half were at least on the right track despite only reading the bugs for a few minutes (49\% of ``location'' accuracy scores were 3 or higher).
+Still, a minority did not show evidence that the problem would have been solved even given much more time --- for only around 16\% of tasks was there complete failure to find the correct location (score of 0 or 1 for ``location'' accuracy) and 23\% for describing the problem (score of 0 or 1 for ``cause'' accuracy), including total guesses or bug descriptions demonstrating key misunderstandings.

-Table~\ref{tab:correlation} shows Pearson correlations among all scores for all tasks and participants, with significant t-test results in bold.
-Notably the self-reported confidence and difficulty for ``what'' questions are not correlated to the rubric-graded accuracy for either question.
-In fact, there were around 13\% of tasks for which participants self-reported high confidence (4 or 5) on ``what'' questions when graded accuracy scores were low (1 or 2).
-Still, confidence and difficulty scores are correlated, implying that participants are answering earnestly (random answers would tend to lead to uncorrelated responses).
-This observation may be due to the Dunning-Kruger effect, wherein people report high confidence in their knowledge despite weak performance~\cite{dunning2011dunning}.